yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - find

   - `query`: Optional, the query to find for.
-If not provided, a interactive UI will be used to input with.
+If not provided, an interactive UI will be used to input with.
   - `--previous`: Find for the previous occurrence.
   - `--smart`: Use smart-case when finding, i.e. case-sensitive if the query contains uppercase characters, otherwise case-insensitive.
   - `--insensitive`: Use case-insensitive find.